lynnna-xu/text-generation-transformer/README.md

 # text-generation-transformer
 text generation based on transformer

+## Tokenize
+Tokenizer is based on [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT)

+Bert pretraining model will probably be integrated into the model soon if better result is achieved.

 ## Specify path to input data
 See `Data Loading / fashion data` module